johanhussin/MicroP-Elevator/README.md

-# MicroP-Elevator-
+# MicroP-Elevator-Simulation

-Assembly language for 8085 microprocessor.
+This is assignment for micprocessor class using assembly language for 8085 microprocessor.

-this program will simulate an elevator which has 10 level.
+Using microsim as simulator, the code will simulate an elevator which has 10 level.